jacoblapworth/akahu-sdk-swift/src/react/toast.md

 ### Toast Positioning

-Use `<XUIToastWrapper />` to position toast components at the bottom-left corner of the screen.
+Use `XUIToastWrapper` to position toast components at the bottom-left corner of the screen.
 This component will ensure consistent positioning if toast positioning changes in the future.

 ```jsx
 const NOOP = () => {};